 I do go through this process and it most enjoyable as well as demanding.
 One needs to slow done and really look at the scene, then see it in your mind’s eye as you want it to render.
 In a post by Adam Welch ( Digital Photography School ) he says …

-“#1 Does color have a large impact on the image?This may seem like an easy judgment to make, but it is not always so simple.
+“#1 Does colour have a large impact on the image?This may seem like an easy judgment to make, but it is not always so simple.
 Color can be a fickle thing, and can either add to, or unintentionally detract interest from a photograph.
-Ask yourself, “does this image rely exclusively on color or are there other interesting aspects that can be emphasized?”
+Ask yourself, “does this image rely exclusively on colour or are there other interesting aspects that can be emphasized?”

 These are things that I run through my mind and mull over as I take in the scene before me and are parts of decision making process.
 Welch goes on further to comment ..

-When to Shoot in Color, Less Color and No Color
+When to Shoot in Colour, Less Colour and No Colour

-A. Color contains information related to the story
+A. Colour contains information related to the story

-1. Keep Image in Full Color if A=YES
+1. Keep Image in Full Colour if A=YES

 While I appreciate the precise and logical process Chee lays out , I find there is a more emotional and “Seeing/Feeling” input as I work through the question – Color or Black & White for this image. ( And, in the digital era we are afforded the luxury of going back and forth between the two at anytime , either in camera , or in Post Processing – not so in the days of film.
 And I certainly am thankful for that flexibility .)
 This is not to say his “process” isn’t a valuable tool – but for me it is as much more an emotional engagement and feeling as it is A+B = C. To each his own .